-COUR SE ENTRY REQUIREMENTS PAGE 10 ART Year 10 Visual Art Satisfactory completion of Year 9 Visual Art.
-21 11 ART Year 11 NCEA Visual Art Painting Successful completion of Year 10 Visual Art or at the Director's discretion based on a practical task.
-21 11 ADP Year 11 NCEA Visual Art Digital Successful completion of Year 10 Visual Art or at the Director's discretion based on a practical task.
-21 12 APD 12 APA 12 APO Year 12 NCEA Visual Art Design Year 12 NCEA Visual Art Painting Year 12 NCEA Visual Art Photography 18 credits from Level 1 Visual Art.
-22 22 22 13 APD 13 APA 13 APO Year 13 NCEA Visual Art Design Year 13 NCEA Visual Art Painting Year 13 NCEA Visual Art Photography 20 credits from Level 2 Visual Art Design/Painting.
-20 credits from Level 2 Visual Art Design/Painting.
-20 credits from Level 2 Visual Art Photography.
-23 23 23 10 MUS Year 10 Music Satisfactory completion of 9 MUS or successful interview with the Director of Music.
-24 11 CMU Year 11 CAIE Music Satisfactory completion of 10 MUS.
-25 12 CMU Year 12 CAIE Music Satisfactory progress in 11 CMU, 11 MUS.
-25 13 CMU Year 13 CAIE Music Satisfactory progress in 12 CMU.
-25 11 MUS Year 11 NCEA Music Satisfactory completion of 10 MUS.
-26 11 MCT Year 11 Music Technology Satisfactory completion of 10 MUS or successful interview with the Director of Music.
-26 12 MUS Year 12 NCEA Music Satisfactory progress in 11 MUS, 11 CMU or 11 MCT.
-26 12 MCT Year 12 Music Technology Satisfactory completion of 11 MUS or successful interview with the Director of Music.
-27 13 MUS Year 13 NCEA Music Satisfactory progress in 12 MUS, 12 CMU or 12 MCT.
-27 10 DSE Year 10 Dance Satisfactory completion of the Year 9 Dance course or by successful interview/audition with the Director of Dance.
-28 11 DSE Year 11 NCEA Dance Satisfactory completion of the Year 10 Dance course or by successful interview/audition with the Director of Dance.
-28 12 DSE Year 12 NCEA Dance 14 credits in NCEA Level 1.
-This must include 6 internal credits from AS90858 and 4 credits from AS90860, or by interview/audition with the Director of Dance.
+Performing Arts Department Page COUR SE ENTRY REQUIREMENTS PAGE 10 ART Year 10 Visual Art Satisfactory completion of Year 9 Visual Art.
+21 11 ART 11 ADP Year 11 NCEA Visual Art Painting Year 11 NCEA Visual Art Digital Successful completion of Year 10 Visual Art or at the Director's discretion based on a practical task.
+21 12 APD 12 APA 12 APO Year 12 NCEA Visual Art Design Year 12 NCEA Visual Art Painting Year 12 NCEA Visual Art Photography 10 credits from Level 1 Visual Art Painting or Digital.
+This must include AS91914 and AS91915.
+22 22 22 13 APD 13 APA 13 APO Year 13 NCEA Visual Art Design Year 13 NCEA Visual Art Painting Year 13 NCEA Visual Art Photography 20 credits from Level 2 Visual Art Design/Painting/Photography.20 credits from Level 2 Visual Art Painting.20 credits from Level 2 Visual Art Design/Photography.
+23 23 23 10 MUS Year 10 Music Satisfactory completion of 9 MUS or successful interview/ audition with the Director of Music.
+24 11 CMU Year 11 Cambridge Music Satisfactory completion of 10 MUS or successful interview/ audition with the Director of Music.
+25 12 CMU Year 12 Cambridge Music Satisfactory completion of 11 CMU, 11 MUS, 11MCT or successful interview/audition with the Director of Music.
+25 13 CMU Year 13 Cambridge Music Satisfactory completion of 12 CMU.
+25 11 MUS Year 11 NCEA Music Satisfactory completion of 10 MUS or successful interview/ audition with the Director of Music.
+26 11 MCT Year 11 Music Technology Satisfactory completion of 10 MUS or successful interview/ audition with the Director of Music.
+26 12 MUS Year 12 NCEA Music Satisfactory completion of 11 CMU, 11 MUS, 11 MCT or successful interview/audition with the Director of Music.
+26 12 MCT Year 12 Music Technology Satisfactory completion of 11 CMU, 11 MUS, 11 MCT or successful interview/audition with the Director of Music.
+27 13 MUS Year 13 NCEA Music Satisfactory completion of 12 CMU, 12 MUS or 12 MCT or successful interview/audition with the Director of Music.
+27 13 MCT Year 13 Music Technology Satisfactory completion of 12 CMU, 12 MUS or 12 MCT or successful interview/audition with the Director of Music.
+27 10 DSE Year 10 Dance Satisfactory completion of the Year 9 Dance course or by successful interview/audition with the Director of Dance 28 11 DSE Year 11 NCEA Dance Satisfactory completion of the Year 10 Dance course or by successful interview/audition with the Director of Dance 28 12 DSE Year 12 NCEA Dance 11 credits in NCEA Level 1 Dance.
+This must include 6 internal credits from AS91937 and 4 credits from AS91939, or by interview/audition with the Director of Dance.
 29 13 DSE Year 13 NCEA Dance 16 credits in NCEA Level 2 Dance.
-This must include 4 internal credits from AS91205 and 4 external credits from AS91211.
+This must include 4 internal credits from AS91589 and 4 external credits from AS91594.
 29 10 DRA Year 10 Drama Satisfactory completion of the Year 9 Drama course or by successful interview/audition with the Director of Drama.
 29 11 DRA Year 11 NCEA Drama Satisfactory completion of the Year 10 Drama course or by successful interview/audition with the Director of Drama.
-30 12 DRA Year 12 NCEA Drama 13 credits in NCEA Level 1 including 1.1 or 1.2, and 1.4 & 1.6, or by successful interview/audition with the Director of Drama.
+30 12 DRA Year 12 NCEA Drama 10 credits in NCEA Level 1 including 1.3, or by successful interview/audition with the Director of Drama.
 30 13 DRA Year 13 NCEA Drama 13 credits in NCEA Level 2 from 2.1 or 2.2 and 2.4 and 2.6 or by successful interview/audition with the Director of Drama 30